smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_RIZOMUV_LIVELINK.txt

         • Fixed an issue where RizomUVLL was exporting the mesh triangulated if you was exporting Triangulated FBX previously using the RizomUV LL commands in the same scene.

 - 2.0 -
-        • Set path command to directly change the Rizom Release you want to work with.
+        • Set path command to directly change the RizomUV Release you want to work with.
 	(No need to to edit the Python script, and now you are able to choose the release to work with , without rebooting Modo.)
         • Kit Preferences Menu available in Modo Preferences Window

 - 1.9.5 -
-        • Bugfix on Rizom UV LL to use only FBX 2013 for all Import / Exports from whatever Modo release to fix incompatibility.
+        • Bugfix on RizomUV LL to use only FBX 2013 for all Import / Exports from whatever Modo release to fix incompatibility.

 - 1.9.0 -
         • MODO 14.0v2 Support and Up